It’s an exciting time in Adelaide’s national parks, with more than $10m being spent on new facilities.

 O’Halloran Hill Recreation Park features a network of shared-use trails and recreational leases.
 The shade from the regenerated grey box eucalypts and river red gums provide the perfect spot for an urban mountain bike experience with views of the city, hills face and coastline.
 We will be spending $300,000 to upgrade this park with:

 - A brand new mountain bike trail network across the park to complement the proposed Sam Willoughby UCI BMX Facility.
-Expected to be complete by January 2018.
+Expected to be complete in early 2018.
 The network will include cross country, downhill, and flow trails, as well as beginner trails and skills areas.

 Onkaparinga River National Park and Recreation Park